Generic Name: regadenoson (re ga DEN oh son)

 Tell your caregivers if you have a serious side effect such as chest pain or heavy feeling, pain spreading to the jaw or shoulder, sweating, general ill feeling, wheezing or trouble breathing, slow heart rate, severe headache, seizure (convulsions), weak pulse, slow breathing, or fainting.

 Before receiving this medicine

 You should not use Lexiscan if you are allergic to regadenoson, or if you have a serious heart condition such as AV block or "sick sinus syndrome" (unless you have a pacemaker).

 To make sure Lexiscan is safe for you, tell your doctor if you have:

 asthma or COPD (chronic obstructive pulmonary disease);

-a history of heart disease or high blood pressure; or
+a history of heart disease or high blood pressure;

 if you have had a prolonged illness that caused vomiting or diarrhea.